veniamin-ilmer/awesome-existing-standards/voting/approval.md

 ![50, 30, 50](approval/adam_charles.png)

-Here is where things started getting suprising for me.
+Here is where things started to get suprising for me.

 Bill is unlikely to win the vote.